monte-language/monte/docs/source/modules.rst

   command line).

 module file
-  Source files starting with a ``module`` declaration.
+  Source files starting with an ``imports`` declaration.

 module structure
   An object representing imported and exported names of a module.

 module configuration
   An object representing a the association of a module's import names